 States must treat asylum-seekers and refugees according to the appropriate standards laid down in human rights and refugee law.
 The current migration crisis revealed wide divergences in the level of reception conditions provided by Member States.
 While some are facing problems in ensuring adequate and dignified treatment of applicants, in others the standards of reception provided are more generous.
 This has led to secondary movements of asylum-seekers and refugees, and has put pressure on certain Member States.

-The aim of the proposed recast directive, which would replace the current Reception Conditions Directive, is to ensure greater harmonisation of reception standards across all Member States.
-In doing so, applicants for asylum could experience similar treatment as regards reception conditions provided in EU Member States.
+The aim of the proposed recast directive, which would replace the current Reception Conditions Directive, is to ensure greater harmonisation of reception standards and more equal treatment of asylum-seekers across all Member States, as well as to avoid ‘asylum shopping’ whereby asylum-seekers choose the Member State with the highest protection standards for their application.

 Cornelia Ernst (GUE/NGL, Germany)

 Gilles Lebreton (ENF, France)

 Visit the European Parliament page on ‘Improving the Common European Asylum System‘.